Feedback

 Being wrong might be good – if you bother to correct what's wrong (preferably before imposing what's wrong to the world).
 But here, for operating systems (an OS is the very basis of any software stack), not many people were eager to recognize their mistakes.
 And even less people merely tried to correct them – leading to a perpetual, ever-growing mess.

 A 30-year old OS (kernel, LibC and other usermode interfaces) should be well-documented, stable and debugged.
 If it's not the case then you have a very serious management problem.
 How this could last 3 decades is beyond the unacceptable.
-Accountability matters: this cumulated incompetence causes hundreds of billion of dollars losses to all end-users, every year.
+Accountability matters: these cumulated decades of inconsistencies cause hundreds of billion dollars of losses to all end-users, every year.

 Worse, the people in charge actively reject any serious contribution fixing the sorry state of things:

 When the (theatrical?)
-C vs Rust religious battle shaked the Linux kernel (at least on online media), I have offered half a dozen prominent directors of the Linux Foundation to donate SLIMalloc because, hey, it's making C "memory-safe" while accelerating the code.
+C (193 CVEs since 1987) vs Rust (16 CVEs since 2012) religious battle shaked the Linux kernel (at least on online media), I have offered half a dozen prominent directors of the Linux Foundation to donate SLIMalloc because, hey, it's making C "memory-safe" while accelerating the code.
 Guess what, nobody merely replied.

-They claim to be "idealists that want to design the best possible system" but they seem to be asleep at the switch, or mere crooks defending a walled garden of ever-growing, artificially-created backdoors:
+They claim to be "idealists that want to design the best possible system" but they seem to be asleep at the switch, or defending a walled garden of ever-growing, artificially-created backdoors:

 "The 'many eyes' of open source are blind, uninterested, or selling to governments for profit."